bricesarver/pseudo-it/README.md

                     [--nt NT]
                     iterations reference prefix

-Iterative pseudoreference generation with with BWA and the GATK
+Iterative pseudoreference generation with BWA and the GATK

 positional arguments:
   iterations            number of iterations. one iteration will not inject